tj-tusharjain/azure-compute-docs/articles/virtual-machines/disks-deploy-premium-v2.md

 Now that you know the region and zone to deploy to, follow the deployment steps in this article to create a Premium SSD v2 disk and attach it to a VM.

-## Use a Premium SSD v2 in Regions with Availability Zones
+## Use Premium SSD v2 in Regions with Availability Zones

 # [Azure CLI](#tab/azure-cli)